Cookie Jar Logo

 Links to Other CCCC Pages, Past Conventions and more:

-Arlene & David Lipman, as official photographers, took untold amounts of photographs and video at the 2008 convention.
-They were everywhere and photographed everything!
-To see thumbnails of all their photos and to purchase prints, video, or CD's, you can go to the following link: http://colipmanphoto.blogspot.com/ (Note: This is the new, correct link)
+Arlene & David Lipman, as official photographers, take untold amounts of photographs and video at the CCCC conventions.
+They go everywhere and photograph everything!
+To see thumbnails of all their photos and to purchase prints, video, or CD's, you can go to the following link: http://colipmanphoto.blogspot.com/

 How To Join CCCC: